 Margolin held many private and sometimes public events, but it wasn’t the horse shows, entry fees or hard-earned work that paid for his extreme wealth.
 Instead, Emmanuel had registered his zoo as a charity called The Association for the Preservation and Welfare of Endangered Species and The Preservation of Australian Flora and Fauna.

 Instead of preserving animals, the thousands raised provided rent-free accommodation for the Margolin’s, a $1,000-a-week salary for his caretaker, and it covered the family’s living expenses.
 As of June 1988, the bogus charity had accumulated losses of $310,000 and made loans of $1.3 million.
-Needless to say, the charity was denounced and rumours of Margolin being fiery-tempered not just with his staff but also his animals surfaced.
+Needless to say, the charity was denounced and rumors of Margolin being fiery-tempered not just with his staff but also his animals surfaced.

 In 1990, Emmanuel decided he wanted to sell up due to the heightened amount of tourist interest in the zoo.
 The property has since been bought by foreign investors but nothing has been demolished or refurbished as of yet.

 Some say caretakers look after the site 24/7 but I doubt it’s true, as the buildings are in great disrepair and many abandoned cars and animal bones are scattered throughout the site (bit creepy).

 Strangely enough, it was the first time I had gone urban exploring and found an abandoned building to photograph that hadn’t yet been destroyed by graffiti or rubbish.
 Instead, the buildings are overpowered by overgrown weeds and thorn bushes, which gives it a haunting look.

 It also illustrates just how secret this place really is and how untouched the history.

 Check out my full gallery of photos below!

 All slideshow photos below of the inside of the mansion are taken by another urbexer who kindly gave me permission to use his images.
 See more of his amazing photography on his @fitzy_urbexerryday Instagram account!

 Abandoned World Photos: